wesheets/personal-ai-agent/docs/PHASE_4_OPERATOR_ALIGNMENT.md

 *   **Reconciliation Successful:** The core reconciliation process completed successfully, generating the `reconciled_file_tree.json` and `drift_log.json` files.
 *   **Toolkit Registry Generated:** The `toolkit_registry.py` was generated based on a direct scan of the `/tools` directory.
 *   **Agent Registry Generation Failed:** The optional generation of `agent_registry.json` failed.
-The script (``generate_agent_registry.py` (sandbox utility script)`) encountered errors while attempting to parse the `AGENT_REGISTRY` dictionary from `/home/ubuntu/personal-ai-agent/app/registries/agent_registry.py`.
+The script (`/generate_agent_registry.py`) encountered errors while attempting to parse the `AGENT_REGISTRY` dictionary from `/personal-ai-agent/app/registries/agent_registry.py`.
 The error message indicated `'{' was never closed`, suggesting complex syntax (potentially multi-line strings, comments, or other constructs) that `ast.literal_eval` could not handle safely.
 As this output was optional, generation was skipped.
 *   **Drift Detected:** The `drift_log.json` file contains details of files that were planned but missing, files found that were not in the plan, and files potentially marked as stubbed.
 Reviewing this log is crucial for understanding the current state versus the intended architecture.

 ## Conclusion